-I just returned from a fun trip to India.
-Yes, it is a humble brag, and yes, I almost felt like Julia Roberts in Eat Pray and Love, as I roamed around beautiful Ashrams and temples in barefoot, rediscovering the meaning of silence.
+I just returned from India.
+I almost feel like Julia Roberts in Eat Pray and Love, as I roamed around beautiful Ashrams and temples in barefoot, rediscovering the meaning of silence.
 But I am slightly glad to be back to the world where stray cows and dusty roads are not normal.

-I was slightly embarrassed and horrified by my friend's desperation.
-But I realized that we had been in India for 4 days at this point, and what she was craving was the taste of civilization instead of the actual flavor of Starbucks.
-So as I watch my friend shout "S!"
+I was slightly embarrassed and horrified by my friend's behavior.
+At the same time, we had been in India for 4 days at that point, so I suppose she was craving was the taste of civilization and not necessarily the Starbucks itself.
+As I watched my friend spell "S!"
 "T!"
-"A!" like a cheerleader into the driver's ears, I started to get into deep(?) thoughts about how coffee is universal yet so different in every country.
+"A!" like a cheerleader for the driver, I started to get into deep(?) thoughts about coffee.

-Coffee lovers always pursue the best beans, brewing equipment/accessories, and brewing methods.
+Coffee lovers are everywhere in the world, and they always seem to have their favorite beans, equipment/accessories, and brewing methods.
 Some say McDonald's got great coffee.
 Some swear by the coffee picked out of animal's poop (I believe it is called civet or Kopi Luwak).
 No judgement.
 We all have preference.

 But what I have been noticing is that people are getting more and more serious about their coffee.
-I'm starting to see less of the electric coffee makers and people are enjoying making coffee manually at home.
+I'm starting to see less of those electric coffee makers and people enjoy making coffee manually even at home.

-So I thought introduce you to some of the great items for brewing and drinking coffee.
+So I thought I would introduce you to some of the great items for coffee today.

 I am not the biggest caffeine addict, but I sure love these beautiful items.